vildanbina/laravel-roles/README.md

 ### Middleware
 This package comes with `VerifyRole`, `VerifyPermission` and `VerifyLevel` middleware.
-The middleware aliases are already registered in `\bexvibi\LaravelRoles\RolesServiceProvider` as of 1.7.
+The middleware aliases are already registered in `\vildanbina\LaravelRoles\RolesServiceProvider` as of 1.7.
 You can optionally add them inside your `app/Http/Kernel.php` file with your own aliases like outlined below:

 ```php